nttgin/BGPalerter/docs/configuration.md

 * Connectors retrieve/listen to the data from different sources and transform them to a common format.
 * Monitors analyze the data flow and produce alerts.
 Different monitors try to detect different issues.
-* Reports send/store the alerts, e.g. by email or to a file.
+* Reports send/store the alerts, e.g., by email or to a file.
 Reports can also provide the data triggering such alerts.

 > In config.yml.example there are all the possible components declarations (similar to the one of the example below).
 You can enable the various components by uncommenting the related block.